BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 You may now want to change your Linode VPS's name from the default `linodexxxxxxxx`.
 For instance you might name it `bitcoin-signet-pruned` to differentiate it from other VPSs in your account.

 The last thing you need to do is enter a root password.
 (If you missed anything, you'll be told so now!).
-You'll also have the option to add an SSH key for the root user aat this point.
+You'll also have the option to add an SSH key for the root user.
 We again suggest doing so for both security and convenience purposes.

 Linode at this point offers a few choices that have changed over time, but currently include: disk encryption, VPC, firewall, and VLAN.
 These are generally security features that you would want to consider for a real-world deployment, but don't need to worry about for a testing deployment.
 (We'd suggest at least a firewall and the disk encryption for a real-world deployment, but we leave that to you and your security people.)

 Click "Deploy" to initialize your disks and to prepare your VPS.
 The whole queue should run in less than a minute.
-When it's done you should see in the "Host Job Queue", green "Success" buttons stating "Disk Create from StackScript - Setting password for root… done." and "Create Filesystem - 256MB Swap Image".
+When it's done you should see it in the "Host Job Queue", green "Success" buttons stating "Disk Create from StackScript - Setting password for root… done." and "Create Filesystem - 256MB Swap Image" (or something similar; messages can change over time)..

 ## Login to Your VPS

 If you watch your Linode control panel, you should see the new computer spin up.
-When the job has reached 100%, you'll be able to login.
+When the job has reached 100%, you'll be able to log in.

 First, you'll need the IP address.
 Click on the "Linodes" tab and you should see a listing of your VPS, the fact that it's running, its "plan", its IP address, and some other information.